-Installing our EV Energy Management Devices will allow an electrician to exclude the Electric Vehicle charging portion of the residential electrical load calculation found in your codebook.
-(NEC 70-619 and part 625 of 2020 edition, CEC section 8-500 & 8-104(11) of 2018 & 2021 editions)
+Installing our EV Energy Management Devices will allow an electrician to exclude the Electric Vehicle charging portion of the residential electrical load calculation found in your US and Canadian codebook.

 As a result, the effective load calculation of the electrical service will not change despite being able to charge an EV quickly for the majority, if not all, of the charging cycle each day.
 This is not just simply switching between two loads as that method is an inefficient way to control these loads and creates much longer off times as a result.
 To provide additional charging efficiency our EVEMS devices read instantaneous total service current 24 hours a day and constantly feed this into a computer that filters out things like problematic electrical fluctuations, inrush currents and things like these to better determine if there is the capacity for charging, or not.
 This will provide for the longest charge cycle without causing potentially damaging oscillations or unnecessary stoppages.

 Our products are designed for electrical service sizes of 60A, 100A 125A, 150A & 200A and accommodate the most common EV charge rates up to using a 60A breaker.
 To add flexibility, we have also included a setting for other electrical devices that can tolerate load shedding.